slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 Dialog is like a window, but it has buttons that are automatically laid out.

-A Dialog should have one main element for the content, that is not a button.
-And the window can have any number of `StandardButton` widgets or other button with the `dialog-button-role` property.
+A Dialog should have one main element as child, that is not a button. he dialog can have any number of `StandardButton` widgets or other buttons with the `dialog-button-role` property.
-The button will be layed out in an order that depends on the platform.
+The buttons will be placed in an order that depends on the target platform at run-time.

-The `kind` property of the `StandardButton`s and the `dialog-button-role` properties needs to be set to a specific value, it cannot be a complex expression.
+The `kind` property of the `StandardButton`s and the `dialog-button-role` properties need to be set to a constant value, it can't be an arbitrary variable expression.
-There cannot be several StandardButton of the same kind.
+There cannot be several `StandardButton` of the same kind.

-A callback `<kind>_clicked` is automatically added for each StandardButton which does not have an explicit callback handler, so it can be handled from the native code. (e.g. if there is a button of kind `cancel`, a `cancel_clicked` callback will be added).
+A callback `<kind>_clicked` is automatically added for each `StandardButton` which does not have an explicit callback handler, so it can be handled from the native code: For example if there is a button of kind `cancel`, a `cancel_clicked` callback will be added.

-When viewed with the `slint-viewer` program, the `ok`, `cancel`, and `close` button will cause the dialog to close.

 ### Properties